State Authorization

 The initial responsibility for the complaint resides with the institution.
 Thus, your

-first step as a student, regardless of location, is to follow Elizabeth City State University Student Grievance Procedures.
-Student complaints and grievances can be submitted by using the ECSU Fillable Complaint Form.
+first step as a student, regardless of location, is to follow Grievance Procedure for Students Involving Students and University Employees.
+Student complaints and grievances can be submitted by using the Complaint Form.

 Contact Information for Student Complaints and Grievance Process